Yellow-headed caracara: Feeding

 The yellow-headed caracara is omnivorous and relies heavily on scavenging.
 Its diet includes carrion, insects (adult and larval), crabs, fish, reptiles, amphibians, mammals, bird eggs and nestlings, horse dung, fruits such as those of oil palm (Elaeis guineensis), coconut, and maize, and seeds.
-It also takes ticks from cattle and other large mammals like tapirs, and enlarges open wounds.
+It also takes ticks from cattle and other large mammals like capybaras and tapirs and enlarges open wounds.
 Much of its diet is taken while walking on the ground, but it does some hunting on the wing.
-It has been observed also to forage for small invertebrates in the fur of brown-throated three-toed sloths.
+It has also been observed to forage for small invertebrates in the fur of brown-throated three-toed sloths.
 Mixed-species feeding flocks apparently do not regard it as a threat, not making alarm calls during encounters.

 Breeding

 The yellow-headed caracara's nesting season varies geographically.
-It spans December to April in Costa Rica.
-In Colombia there appear to be two seasons, January to April and July to September.
+It spans from December to April in Costa Rica.
+In Colombia, there appear to be two seasons, January to April and July to September.
 It includes August in Venezuela.
 Egg laying has been recorded in May in Guyana, in July and August in central Brazil, and in September in southern Brazil.
-It usually builds a stick nest up to 15 m high in a tree or palm, but has also nested in a tree cavity, and in the absence of trees on mounds in marshy areas, on the ground, and even in buckets and cans on the wall of a house.
+It usually builds a stick nest up to 15 m high in a tree or palm but has also nested in a tree cavity, and in the absence of trees on mounds in marshy areas, on the ground, and even in buckets and cans on the wall of a house.
 The clutch size has been reported as one or two eggs and also as four.
 The incubation period is about 22 days, fledging occurs 17 to 20 days after hatch, and young are dependent on the parents for about three more weeks.
-The female does most of incubating but both parents provision the young.
+The female does most of the incubating but both parents provide the young.